-NOTE: The funding for this program is provided by the Workforce Innovation & Opportunity Act through the South Central Workforce Investment Board.
+NOTE: The funding for this program is provided by the Workforce Innovation & Opportunity Act through the South Central Workforce Development Board.
 The contract for the youth programs has been awarded to Southside Virginia Community College, which provides the direction and coordination of the youth services.

 Gaming Camp 2014

 Auxiliary aids and services are available upon request to individuals with disabilities.